 Banquet and dining chairs can be found at nearly every private club in the world.
 The dining and banquet chair selection process can be arduous.
 It is important to know what to look for prior to making decisions.
 Too often, designers and house committees focus on design and comfort and do not pay enough attention to construction and warranty.
 When it comes time to select club chairs, you should pay close attention to design, comfort, stacking capability, construction, durability, and the manufacturer’s warranty.

-Stackable chairs help facilities scale up or scale down, which allows for proper social distancing to occur.
+Stackable chairs help facilities scale up or scale down, which allows for proper social distancing to occur, when necessary.
 For banquet facilities, most clubs insist on a stacking chair.
 More and more, clubs use dining and banquet chairs together and can benefit from a stacking chair in the dining room as well.

-- Wood-stacking chairs offer more traditional elegance than steel.
+- Stacking club chairs made of wood are elegant, especially compared to other materials such as steel.
 It is important to buy chairs with quality construction, or else you will be paying for replacement chairs every couple of years.
-Be sure to check out the joinery and the chair warranty before choosing a hardwood stacking chair.
+Be sure to check out the chair joinery and the chair warranty before choosing a hardwood stacking chair.

 - Stacking chairs should stack at least six chairs high.
 This makes it easy to store chairs when they are not in use.